-IV.
-Benefits in kind
+iv.
+Benefits in kind/other employee benefits

 The group has established a general policy for benefits in kind at different levels of the organisation in order to create predictability and fairness across the group.
 Benefits in kind offered to executive personnel include a company car or mileage allowance, employee terms and conditions for loans, a share savings scheme, newspapers and magazines, personal insurance cover and travel insurance, a mobile phone, broadband service, and employee discounts on insurance products.
+If applicable, individual employees may be provided with access to commuter accommodation or have their commuting expenses reimbursed.